Radon Testing: It’s Someone Else’s Problem, Not Mine. Right?

 Radon is a colorless, odorless gas.
 Radon IS NOT flammable, toxic or noxious.
 It is, however, radioactive and it occurs naturally.
 This article will look at the radon potential, as identified by the NJ-DEP, in various parts of the Garden State.
 As you can see from the map, NJ is divided into 3 classifications of radon potential; Low (Blue), Moderate (Green) and High (Red).
 Let’s look closer.

-What Areas of the Great Garden State are of Concern and what types of structures?
+What Areas of NJ are of Concern and What Types of structures?

 N.J.A.C. also identifies two other very important aspects (among many other good things).
 First, Sub Section 5:23-10.4 states the specific construction techniques that must be followed for E and R construction in Tier 1 areas.
 Tier 1 are the High Radon Potential areas shown in red in the previous map.
 Before I go to that discussion, let’s finish the discussion on the construction.
 Among other important elements, for example, the N.J.A.C. states that, “Basement slabs with interior foundation pipe drains installed shall have a solid, three-inch minimum diameter vent pipe installed in conjunction with this drainage system and be connected to an independent vent stack pipe terminating at an approved location on the exterior of the building.”